teeniv001/colz-kart/README.md

 # colz-kart-
 colz-kart is an online auction website with an additional feature of bidding system.
-This web application is developed with a clear vision of buying and selling the goods online within the closed premises such as collages.
+This web application is developed with a clear vision of buying and selling the goods online within the closed premises or small areas such as collages or small city.

 HOME PAGE
 ![index](https://user-images.githubusercontent.com/29165730/51804223-1f706d80-2284-11e9-97fd-f43f5724dea3.png)<br><br>